 - EPA-estimated Range: 348 miles

 - Difference: -12%

-In our Model S Plaid 70-mph range test, we were able to drive the Model S Plaid with the 21" wheel option 300 miles in nearly perfect driving conditions.
-That's 12% less than its EPA range rating, but we've cone to expect that from Tesla vehicles.
-While vehicles from other manufacturers typically come close to or even outperform the EPA-range rating, Tesla vehicles usually finish our range tests with 10% to 13% less than their official range ratings.
+In our Model S Plaid 70-mph range test, we were able to drive the Model S Plaid with the 21" wheel option a total of 300 miles in nearly perfect driving conditions.
+That's 12% less than its EPA range rating, but we've come to expect that from Tesla vehicles.
+While vehicles from other manufacturers typically come close to or even outperform the EPA range rating, Tesla vehicles usually finish our range tests with 10% to 13% less than their official range ratings.

 - Real-world Highway Range: 293 miles (Kyle) 297 miles (Tom)

 - EPA-estimated Range: 225 miles